material-ocean/Material-Ocean/README.md

-## Material Oceanic is a gtk theme based on the colors of the vscode material theme
+## Material Oceanic is a theme for various Applications based on a blueish ocean color scheme

 #### Supported DE's and Apps: